eriklins/InsideBlue-BLE-Tool/README.md

 # InsideBlue BLE Tool
 Welcome to **InsideBlue BLE Tool**, an easy to use cross-platform application for Bluetooth Low-Energy (BLE) connectivity leveraging the PC’s integrated Bluetooth adapter.

-You can scan for BLE devices that are advertising and discover their GAP services or manufacturer specific payload, engage a connection and access the peripheral GATT table.
+You can scan for BLE devices that are advertising and discover their GAP services or manufacturer specific data, engage a connection and access the peripheral GATT table.

 ## Main Scan Window
 After start the main scan window opens and provides common controls for BLE device discovery.